yueliu1999/yueliu1999/README.md

 😄 I'm Yue Liu.

-🔭 I graduated from Northeastern University at Qinhuangdao (NEUQ).
+🔭 I graduated from Northeastern University.

 🌱 I was recommended for admission to the National University of Defense Technology (NUDT) with excellent grades.